ailadonayre/ARKA-Life-Insurance/README.md

 # ARKA: Arangkada Life Insurance
-<b>ARKA: Arangkada Life Insurance</b> is developed to grant middle to low-income Filipino families a lifetime safety net with insurance policies of varying benefits marked at a fair price.
+<b>ARKA: Arangkada Life Insurance</b> is the lifetime safety net of middle to low-income Filipino families with insurance policies of varying
+benefits marked at a fair price.

 ## :ledger: Index